There are many qualities necessary for a content marketing strategy to be successful:

 Find an interesting, unique topic that people actually care about, and put the time and effort necessary into making an infographic.
 Do this on an occasional basis, and you’ll attract more of the “visual learner” crowd, not to mention making your blog feed seem more interesting.

 Videos are super popular online, and they’re only getting more popular as brands like Facebook, Twitter, and Google continue making additions to make video viewing easier.
 If you’re worried about the time, effort it costs to produce a professional video, relax—remember, you likely have a video camera right in your phone, and not all your company videos need to be produced on a Hollywood budget.
+Video as a component of your overall content marketing is growing:

 Sometimes, the simple act of talking to an audience through a camera is more than enough to get your message across and diversify your strategy at the same time. aim to do this at least once a month.